racker/salus-docs/design/monitor-plugin-data-models/monitor-plugin-data-models.md

 5. It is somewhat redundant with the enclosing package, but the plugin class should be annotated with the Salus annotation `@ApplicableAgentType`, which is discussed in a previous section.
 6. The mapping of the plugin class to `MonitorType` should be declared with the Salus annotation `@ApplicableMonitorType`
 7. Each configurable aspect of the specific agent's implementation should be conveyed by one or more fields of the plugin class.
 In turn those fields can be processed by [monitor translation](https://github.com/racker/salus-docs/tree/master/design/monitor-translation); however, one to one mappings of fields are preferred when the name and meaning of the field makes sense for end users of Salus.
+   - **Note:** If policy metadata should be an option for the type, the object type should be used instead of a primitive so that null can be provided.
 8. Apply validation constraints, JSON declarations, and/or JSON schema declarations on fields, as needed.
 Since the monitor request body is processed by [Spring's bean validation](https://docs.spring.io/spring/docs/current/spring-framework-reference/core.html#validation-beanvalidation), the fields can be declared with a combination of
    - "javax.validation" (preferred)
    - hibernate-specific annotations